mre/endler.dev/content/2019/tinysearch/index.md

 A [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) can be used to check if an element is in a set.

 The trick is that it doesn't store the elements themselves, it just knows if they likely exist.
 In our case, it can say with a certain *error rate* that a word is in an article.

+{{ figure(src="./bloomfilter.svg", caption="A bloom filter stores a 'fingerprint' (a number of hash values) of all inputs values instead of the raw input.
+This results in a low memory footprint.
+Example with 'hello' as input.") }}

 Here's the Python code from the original article that generates the bloom filters for each post (courtesy of [Stavros Korokithakis](https://www.stavros.io)):